Gail Borden: Personal life

 In 1828, Borden married Penelope Mercer of Amite County, Mississippi.
 The couple had five children during their 16-year marriage.
 Penelope Borden contracted yellow fever and died in Galveston in 1844.
+On February 15, 1845, he married A. [Augusta or Azalea] F. Stearns in Galveston.
+She died in 1857.
+In 1860, he married Emeline E. (Eno) Church in Connecticut.

 Death and legacy

 Borden died on January 11, 1874, in Borden in Colorado County, Texas.
 His body was shipped by private car to New York City to be buried in Woodlawn Cemetery.

 Borden County, Texas, where he had never been, was named for him posthumously, as was its county seat, Gail.
 Borden, Texas, was also named for him.

 The New York Condensed Milk Company changed its name in 1899, to honor Borden.
 It continued to be a strong corporation.
 By the 1940s, the Borden Company employed 28,000 people and had a stock holding partnership of 50,000.
 It dealt with more varied products, ranging from fresh and condensed milk, casein, animal feeds, pharmaceuticals, and vitamins, to soybean creations.
 A version of the company continues today.
 Now called Eagle Brand, the company's website cites its origins in 1856 with the opening of Borden's first factory.

 In 1892, Samuel and Alfred Church, stepsons of Borden, and residents of Elgin, Illinois, purchased and donated the Scofield Mansion at 50 N. Spring Street to house a new library for the residents of Elgin.
 Samuel and Alfred's only request was that the library be called the Gail Borden Public Library.

 The Borden Company established the Borden Award in 1937 and inaugurated it in 1938.
-The award, given annually, consists of a gold medal and $1,000.
+The award, given annually "for distinctive contributions to poultry science advancement", consists of a gold medal and $1,000.